Minnesota Attorney General's Office

 The national mortgage settlement is a settlement between the federal government, the Minnesota Attorney General and other states, and the nation’s five largest banks: Wells Fargo, Bank of America, Citi, Chase, and GMAC/Ally.

-Minnesota borrowers who lost their homes to foreclosure between January 1, 2008 and December 31, 2011 and whose mortgages were serviced by one of these five banks had until mid-January, 2013 to request a payment under the national mortgage settlement fund.
+Minnesota borrowers who lost their homes to foreclosure between January 1, 2008 and December 31, 2011 and whose mortgages were serviced by one of these five banks had until mid-January, 2013 to request a payment under the national mortgage settlement fund, although the settlement administrator is continuing to accept claims, which it says may or may not be paid.

 The national mortgage settlement is administered by a National Settlement Administrator named Rust Consulting, based in Faribault, Minnesota.
-The most recent information we have from the National Settlement Administrator is that checks to eligible claimants will be mailed in June 2013.
-Because this is a national settlement, the Minnesota Attorney General’s Office does not have any ability to speed up this process.
+Rust Consulting says it mailed checks to eligible claimants between June 10 and June 17, 2013.

 The following are answers to other questions about the national mortgage settlement: